mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

            - “Pixel-based Annotating (PA)”: focus more on the labeling efficiency by selecting the center pixel within the region

      - Joint optimization: Pretty much like semi-supervised learning!

+## 2021

+1. Shin, I., Kim, D. J., Cho, J. W., Woo, S., Park, K., & Kweon, I. S. (2021).
+Labor: Labeling only if required for domain adaptive semantic segmentation.
+In *Proceedings of the IEEE/CVF International Conference on Computer Vision* (pp. 8588-8598).
+   - Introduce a human-in-the-loop approach to adaptively give scarce labels to points that a UDA model is uncertain about.
+   - generate an inconsistency mask using the proposed adaptive pixel selector
+     - segment based pixel-labeling (SPL)
+     - Point-based pixel labeling (PPL)
+   - Related works: Adversarial based and Self-training based
+   - Research Gap: Self-training based DA far underperforms as
+     - cutting out unconfident pixels and retraining with the thresholded force the model to train with only the confident pixels.  (easy)
+     - existing pseudo label generation originates from specific manually set hyperparameters causes incorrect pseudo labels
+   - key question “what is an informative pixel to label?”
+   - Adversarial learning before self-training
+   - **Two way distillation** (two networks aggregation approach): Consistency checking

 ## 2020

 1. Yuan, Y., Chen, X., & Wang, J. (2020, August).
 Object-contextual representations for semantic segmentation.
 In European conference on computer vision (pp. 173-190).
 Springer, Cham.